CodeforAustralia/talent/README.md

 # Talent

+### SETUP

+Clone the repo and run `npm install`

+### RUNNING THE APP

+Use the command `sails lift` to run the app.

 ### FEATURES

-List all the devs
+Wish list
+- import devs by location
+- click to update all records

-Filterable by
+Devs filterable by
 - location
-- activity, ie. contributions
-- followers
+- # followers